SharePoint/sp-dev-docs/includes/snippets/sp-add-in-deprecation.md

 > [!IMPORTANT]
-> SharePoint add-in model is currently still fully supported, but will be officially deprecated soon (by end of 2023) in SharePoint Online.
-Consider using alternative extensibility options to be more future proven with your extensibility.
-See the different recommendations from provided [modernization guidance](https://learn.microsoft.com/sharepoint/dev/sp-add-ins-modernize/sp-add-in-modernize).
+> The SharePoint Add-In model in SharePoint Online has been retired as of November 27th 2023, checkout the [full retirement announcement](https://aka.ms/retirement/addins/support) to learn more.
 >
-> Deprecation means official statement that the feature is no longer being invested, but it's still supported.
+> Retirement means that the feature will not get any new investments, but it's still supported.
 End-of-life means that the feature will be discontinued and is no longer available for use.